The Grammar Level

 Enrichment

-Through literature, art, song, and poetry, students will explore the wonders of the world around them.
+Through literature, art, nature studies, songs, and poetry, students will explore the wonders of the world around them.
 In a typical day, you might find the students reading Marjorie Priceman's How to Make an Apple Pie and See the World, studying a map about where the baker travels to find his ingredients, then studying Van Gogh's Still Life With Apples.
-The study wouldn't be complete without eating apple pie too!
+The study wouldn't be complete without eating apple pie, too!
 You can also frequently find the students exploring the open space around the school searching for animal and plant life to add to their nature and art notebook.
-You don't want to miss it!
+Fostering wonder and curiosity are hallmarks of Arma Dei’s enrichment program.

 Kindergarten Enrichment

-Arma Dei Academy offers half day Kindergarten options.
-In addition, enrichment opportunities are available for AM Kindergarten students to extend their day to 8:15 a.m. to 3:30 p.m.
+Arma Dei Academy’s Kindergarten is a half-day program.
+In addition, enrichment opportunities are available for AM Kindergarten students to extend their day to 3:30 p.m.

 Space is limited.